Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Introduction

 \section{Introduction}

-Time series forecasting has been a potential arena of research for the last five decades.
-Predicting the future is fundamental in various applied domains like the economy, healthcare, and energy, amongst many others, as it aids in better decision making and formulating data-driven strategies \cite{hyndman2013coherent, hyndman2007robust, marcjasz2020probabilistic, chakraborty2020unemployment}.
+Time series forecasting has been a potential arena of research for the last several decades.
+Predicting the future is fundamental in various applied domains like economics, healthcare, demography, and energy, amongst many others, as it aids in better decision-making and formulating data-driven business strategies \cite{hyndman2007robust, chakraborty2020unemployment, panja2023epicasting}.
 Forecasts for any time series arising from different domains are usually obtained by modeling their corresponding data-generating process based on the analysis of the historical data.
 With the abundance of past data, there has been an increasing demand for forecasts in the industrial sectors as well \cite{xu2019forecasting,karmy2019hierarchical}.
 To serve the need to generate accurate and reliable forecasts, numerous statistical and machine learning methods have been proposed in the literature \cite{hyndman2008forecasting, hyndman2018forecasting, chakraborty2019forecasting, wang2022forecast}.
 One of the most popular statistical forecasting models is the autoregressive integrated moving average (ARIMA) \cite{box1970distribution} model that tracks the linearity of a stationary data-generating process.
-The ARIMA model describes the historical patterns in a time series as a linear combination of autoregressive (AR) and moving average (MA) components.
+The ARIMA model describes the historical patterns in a time series as a linear combination of autoregressive (lagged inputs) and moving average (lagged errors) components.
 Despite its vast applicability, ARIMA is not suitable for modeling nonlinear datasets, as the model assumes the future values of the series to be linearly dependent on the past and current values.
-Thus, the modeling capability of linear models like ARIMA shrinks while dealing with real-world datasets that exhibit complex nonlinear patterns \cite{zhang2003time}.
+Thus, the modeling capability of linear models like ARIMA shrinks while dealing with real-world datasets that exhibit complex nonlinear and chaotic patterns \cite{zhang2003time}.